httpshahan/backend-Template/docs/guides/git-workflow-guide.md

 - Keep feature branches short-lived (< 1 week)
 - Regular code reviews for all pull requests
 - Automated testing on all branches

+---

+## 📄 License

+This project is licensed under the MIT License - see the [LICENSE](../../LICENSE) file for details.

+**MIT License Summary:**

+- ✅ Commercial use allowed
+- ✅ Modification allowed
+- ✅ Distribution allowed
+- ✅ Private use allowed
+- ❗ License and copyright notice must be included
+- ❗ No warranty provided